lucacri/aider-pack/README.md

 - **Pack Management**: Create, edit, and delete configuration packs.
 - **Model Selection**: Choose from a predefined list of models for your packs.
 - **Environment Variables**: Manage environment variables specific to each pack.
+- **Additional Arguments**: Include additional arguments for the Aider command in each pack.
 - **Interactive Menu**: User-friendly interface for managing packs.

+## What is a Pack?

+A "pack" is a concept introduced by this tool.
+It allows you to organize and manage multiple configurations (such as models, weak models, editor models, environment variables, and additional arguments) under a single name.
+This makes it easier to switch between different sets of settings without having to manually specify each option every time.

 ## Installation